joseguardo/IntelligentChunking/app/data/processed/original/processed_content.md

 # 7. OTHER DOCUMENTS AND EVIDENCE

-1. The Group Structure Chart which shows the Group assuming the Closing Date has occurred.
+- (a) The Group Structure Chart which shows the Group assuming the Closing Date has occurred.
-2. The Base Case Model.
+- (b) The Base Case Model.